Handling an Employee Dismissal

 Terminating an employee can become complex and at times very costly to the employer if the dismissal has violated any employment laws.
 Both the courts and the human rights tribunals are firm protectors of employee rights as seen in the outcomes of some recent employee dismissal cases.

-When a complaint, claiming a dismissal based on discrimination, has been lodged with the human rights tribunals, their role is to determine whether the dismissal was based on any of the discriminations listed as violations under human rights legislation.
+If a complaint is lodged with the human rights tribunal claiming an employee dismissal is based on discrimination, their role is to determine whether the dismissal was based on any of the discriminations listed as violations under human rights legislation.

 In addition to the protection given to an employee by the courts and human rights legislation as mentioned above, there are a number of factors to consider before going through with a dismissal.
 These factors take into consideration questions such as: